Founder and Director: Dr Benjamin Dix, Senior Fellow at SOAS University of London

 Chief Research Officer: Rachel Shapcott, MSc

 Rachel recently graduated with both a BA in Fine Art from Coventry University and an MSc in Psychology from the University of Westminster.
 Rachel’s combination of creativity and logic has allowed her to work closely with artists and take pivotal roles in the production of exhibitions and art fairs.
 Since the completion of her Psychology MSc, Rachel has been working as a Mental Health Social Therapist in Tower Hamlets.
 She became passionate about Human Rights issues after volunteering at the Helen Bamber Foundation, an organisation committed to protecting asylum seekers.
 Her role included researching the mental health needs in survivors of modern slavery and working closely with clients from countries all over the world.
 Rachel joined the team in October 2016 and does in-depth research for PositiveNegatives and helps oversee educational resources for Why Comics?, as well as providing a variety of other support across the board for the senior management.

 Communications Officer: Caroline Bolster

 Caroline hails originally from Atlanta, GA, USA and has previous experience working in social media for MMJ Labs.
 She graduated cum laude from Carleton College in 2015 with a BA degree in History, specialising in Middle Eastern Studies and Medieval and Renaissance Studies.
 After studying Arabic at Carleton and abroad in Lebanon (American University of Beirut, 2013), Caroline received a Larson International Fellowship to research rap music and hip hop in Tunisia for her undergraduate thesis.
 Caroline is currently studying a double MA program in Arabic and Near and Middle Eastern Studies at the School of Oriental and African Studies (SOAS), University of London.
 She joined the team in February 2016.
-Caroline manages our social media channels and is also overseeing our new podcast series, converting our ethnographic comics into audio programmes to reach wide new international audiences.
+Caroline manages our PositiveNegatives social media channels and is also overseeing our new podcast series, converting our ethnographic comics into audio programmes to reach wide new international audiences.

 Communications and Research Officer: Sara Wong